-Wight Waters is on Dunroamin beach between Sandown and Shanklin and offers surfing and bodyboarding, windsurfing, kayaking, canoeing and sailing courses.
+Wight Waters is on Dunroamin beach between Sandown and Shanklin, and offers surfing and bodyboarding, windsurfing, kayaking, canoeing and sailing courses.
 An ideal location for learning watersports, with shallow waters and a sandy beach, windsurfing courses range from taster sessions to RYA Advanced instructor courses, surfing and kayaking are given in beginners, intermediate and advanced courses.

-Billed as ‘the Isle of Wight’s coolest watersports centre’ Wight Waters certainly does have an impressive team.
-Started by Ian and Ceri Williams back in 1984, Wight Waters is now run by Ceri’s stepson Scott Gardner who has competed in national and international surfing and windsurfing championships and his brother Ross who was crowned European Formula Windsurfing Champion 2012.
+Billed as ‘the Isle of Wight’s coolest watersports centre’, Wight Waters certainly does have an impressive team.
+Started by Ian and Ceri Williams back in 1984, Wight Waters is now run by Ceri’s stepson Scott Gardner who has competed in national and international surfing and windsurfing championships, and his brother Ross who was crowned European Formula Windsurfing Champion 2012.
 Aaron Williams is also a professional windsurfer and former champion, and now looks after their retail shop Earth, Wind and Water in Shanklin where all equipment can be purchased.

 iSurf provides tuition for both adults and children from the age of eight and surfing can be taught in groups or on a one to one basis.
-When you get to the beach iSurf will kit you up with an Xcel wetsuit to keep you from getting cold in the water and you use Alder’s range of soft surfboards that are made of a material similar to a body board. iSurf are also able to film and photograph your lesson so you can watch and see yourself surfing.
+When you get to the beach, iSurf will kit you up with an Xcel wetsuit to keep you from getting cold in the water and you use Alder’s range of soft surfboards that are made of a material similar to a body board. iSurf are also able to film and photograph your lesson so you can watch and see yourself surfing.

-Once you’ve got the bug you can buy your own kit as Windstalker are Cabrinha stockists - they can do all kite repairs too.
+Once you’ve got the bug you can buy your own kit, as Windstalker are Cabrinha stockists - they can do all kite repairs too.
 Windstalker can also store your equipment for you if you’re an Island visitor and bring it to the beach for you when you come down, which is really handy.

 Based on the water’s edge at St Helen’s Duver on the eastern side of the Island, Tackt-Isle Adventures has all the kit on hand, and a team of highly motivated and experienced instructors.
 The brainchild of Ben Smith, a marine sports science graduate and Tackt-Isle’s chief action man, Smith has clocked up an impressive history of outdoor adventures having grown up on the Island.
 You can also try windsurfing or one of the kayak or paddleboard sessions exploring the sights in and around the picturesque Bembridge Harbour.
-All you do is just learn the basics in a ‘Muck in’ session or hire a pro to guide you.
+All you do is just learn the basics in a ‘muck in’ session, or hire a pro to guide you.
 Or why not try SUP Yoga sessions with Emma, a real core strength tester!

 Adventure Activities Isle of Wight

-When it comes to having an adventure on the Isle of Wight – be it on land or on water - Adventure Activities Isle of Wight are the masters of having fun and learning new skills, with lessons in kayaking, coasterering and paddleboarding at their bases in Freshwater Bay and Sandown.
+When it comes to having an adventure on the Isle of Wight – be it on land or on water - Adventure Activities Isle of Wight are the masters of having fun and learning new skills, with lessons in kayaking, coasteering and paddle boarding at their bases in Freshwater Bay and Sandown.
 Set up 11 years ago by husband and wife team Owen and Michelle Burson, Adventure Activities IoW now have bases in Sussex, Dorset, Hampshire, Essex as well as the Isle of Wight.
 The Island is definitely the best place to get out on the water though!

-Newly established by Matthew Randell in 2016, Rebel Marine is based at Fishbourne Quay near Wootton and offers a range of water sports equipment for hire including RIB’s, Paddle Boards, Kayaks and sailing dinghy’s - perfect if you are visiting the Island and just want to hire some water sports equipment during your holiday.
+Newly established by Matthew Randell in 2016, Rebel Marine is based at Fishbourne Quay near Wootton and offers a range of water sports equipment for hire including RIB’s, paddle boards, kayaks and sailing dinghy’s - perfect if you are visiting the Island and just want to hire some watersports equipment during your holiday.